-As corporates continue to embed sustainability into their systems, there is the growing need to include sustainability reporting into their corporate programs.
+As corporates continue to embed sustainability into their systems, there is a growing need to include sustainability reporting into their corporate programs.
 Sustainability reporting entails the disclosure and communication of Environmental, Social, and Governance (ESG) goals—as well as a company’s progress towards them as defined by the Boston College Center for Corporate Citizenship.

-Initially, financial reports were the highlights of organisational annual reports.
+Initially, financial reports were the highlights of organizational annual reports.
 They highlighted all the relevant financial information such as the positive and negative developments within their financial indicators.
-These days however, the success of an organization might not only depend on its financial results, but also on issues such as its capacity to reduce greenhouse gases or its efficient use of resources.
+These days, however, the success of an organization might not only depend on its financial results, but also on issues such as its capacity to reduce greenhouse gases or its efficient use of resources.
 To add to this, investors and stakeholders are also now looking into more than just financial reports but also sustainability reports.

-With the aim of providing such a broader perspective on their performance, a good number of organisations such as Safaricom have started to report annually their performance on environmental issues, sustainable development, alongside financial issues.
+With the aim of providing such a broader perspective on their performance, a good number of organizations such as Safaricom have started to report annually their performance on environmental issues, sustainable development, alongside financial issues.
 The benefits of sustainability reporting include improved corporate reputation, building consumer confidence, increased innovation, and even improvement of risk management.

-KCIC Consulting Ltd (KCL), a sustainability consulting firm in Kenya is planning to launch the GRI Sustainability Training Course and Professional Certification program for sustainability professionals with the aim of training and certifying organisations who are in the quest of shifting towards a sustainable world and becoming sustainability professionals.
+KCIC Consulting Ltd (KCL), a sustainability consulting firm in Kenya is planning to launch the GRI Sustainability Training Course and Professional Certification program for sustainability professionals with the aim of training and certifying organizations who are in the quest of shifting towards a sustainable world and becoming sustainability professionals.
 Under the Professional Certification Program, the consulting firm will offer sustainability reporting as one of the courses titled The sustainability reporting process.

-In partnership with KCL, Dr Edward will also be conducting the courses as a GRI certified trained professional.
+In partnership with KCL, Dr. Edward will also be conducting the courses as a GRI certified trained professional.

 More details on the Professional Certification Program online will soon be shared on the KCL Website www.kcicconsulting.com.
 Stay tuned.